Church of Jesus Christ of Latter Day Saints (Strangite)

 The Church of Jesus Christ of Latter Day Saints—usually distinguished with a parenthetical (Strangite)—is one of the several organizations that claim to be the legitimate continuation of the church founded by Joseph Smith on April 6, 1830.
-It is a separate organization from the considerably larger and better known Utah-based Church of Jesus Christ of Latter-day Saints (LDS Church).
-Both churches claim to be the original organization established by Smith.
+It is a separate organization from the considerably larger and better known Utah-based church: The Church of Jesus Christ of Latter-day Saints.
+Both churches claim to be the original organization established by Joseph Smith.
 The Strangite church is headquartered in Voree, Wisconsin, just outside Burlington, and accepts the claims of James Strang as successor to Smith.
 It had approximately 300 members in 1998.
-Currently, there are around 130 active members throughout the United States.
+An undated FAQ on the church's official website reports there are around 130 active members throughout the United States.

 After Smith was murdered in 1844 with no clear successor, several claimants sought to take leadership of the church which Smith founded.
 Among them was Strang, who competed with other prominent members, notably Brigham Young and Sidney Rigdon.

-At its peak, the Strangite Church had about 12,000 members, making them noteworthy rivals to the larger faction led by Young.
+At its peak, the Strangite Church had about 12,000 members, making them noteworthy rivals to the larger faction led by Brigham Young.
 Strang was murdered in 1856, after which most of his followers joined Joseph Smith III and his Reorganized Church of Jesus Christ of Latter Day Saints, now called the Community of Christ.

 History

 Before Strang

 Strangites share the same history with other Latter Day Saint denominations up until the assassination of Joseph Smith.
 During the resulting succession crisis, several early Mormon leaders asserted claims to succeed Smith, including Sidney Rigdon, Brigham Young and James Strang.
 Rigdon's claim rested on his status as the senior surviving member of Smith's First Presidency, the church's highest leadership quorum.
 Rejected by the main church body in Nauvoo, Illinois, Rigdon and his followers moved to Pittsburgh, Pennsylvania, where his organization faltered.
 A descendant of the Rigdonite church lives on today as The Church of Jesus Christ (Bickertonite), which is not recognized as legitimate by Strangites.

 Brigham Young initially argued that Smith could have no immediate successor, but rather that the Quorum of the Twelve Apostles (of which he was president) should be sustained as the presiding body of the church.
 Young and his followers migrated west to the Salt Lake Valley, in what became Utah Territory, continuing to use Church of Jesus Christ of Latter Day Saints as their name until incorporating in 1851, when the spelling was standardized as "The Church of Jesus Christ of Latter-day Saints".
-This organization has become the largest Latter Day Saint body in the world today.
-Both the Utah LDS Church and the Strangite church posit themselves as the sole legal continuation of Smith's organization; neither considers the other to be legitimate, nor do they recognize the validity of numerous other Latter Day Saint sects.